State Employee Tuition Exemption

 Generally, all state-funded courses 599 and below are covered with tuition exemption with exceptions listed below.
-All fee-based courses offered through the School of Professional and Continuing Education are not covered by tuition exemption, please see this webpage for an explanation of Fee-Based courses.
+All fee-based sections and certificate programs offered through the UW Professional and Continuing Education (PCE) are not covered by tuition exemption, please see this webpage for an explanation of Fee-Based classes.

 In addition, the tuition exemption program does NOT cover: